Join us each year in April when our dogwoods and azaleas are at peak bloom. The Dogwood-Azalea Festival is a feast for the senses!

 Location: I-57, Exit 10.
 To learn more about Lewis and Clark in Missouri please click the link above.

-Robert G. Delaney Lake, located approximately one mile north of Charleston, is a beautiful 110 acre lake offering year-round catfish, crappie and bass fishing.
+Robert G. Delaney Lake, located approximately one mile north of Charleston, is a beautiful 110 acre lake offering year-round catfish, crappie, bass, and bream fishing.

 Flood plains covered with giant trees that once greeted early explorers to the "Bootheel" region of the state have been preserved in Big Oak Tree State Park.
 Trees within the park are unsurpassed in the state for size, with six qualifying as state champions of their species, and two registered as national champions.
 Beneath the canopy lies a luxurious undergrowth of woody vines that flourish in the swampy land.
 Large baldcypress trees with their unique "knees" make their home in the park's cypress swamp, the only one of its kind in the state park system.